TeamAlinaX/AlinaX/README.md

 ### ⚠️ PLEASE NOTE EVERYONE MODIFY, DEPLOY OR FORK THIS SOURCE CODE
 #### This source code is unmaintained.
 We recommend you not to use this source code.
 Why Don't Use 👇
 - Not maintained
-- Older version of AlinaX [NEW ONE CLOSED SOURCE]
+- Older version of AlinaXBot [NEW ONE CLOSED SOURCE]
 - Not compatible with latest updates of requirements